-In Part 1 of our WordPress Web Traffic Blueprint article series, we explained that the key to turning a website into an automated web traffic generation machine is to use an “expertly configured” WordPress website.
+In Part One of our WordPress Website Traffic Blueprint article series, we explained that the key to creating an automated traffic generation machine is to use an “expertly configured” WordPress website.

-As we also explained, an expertly configured WordPress web site is not the same as a professionally-configured WordPress site.
-An ”expertly configured” WordPress site is a blog that is not only powered by the WordPress CMS platform, but has also been expertly set up and configured (either by yourself or professionally) to take full advantage of the tremendous power, ease-of-use and built-in functionality of WordPress and its integration with various sites, specifically in areas like search engine optimization, external site syndication and analytics.
+As we also explained, an expertly configured WordPress website is different than a professionally-configured WordPress website or blog.
+An expertly configured WordPress web site is a website or blog that is not only built with the WordPress CMS platform, but has also been expertly set up and configured (either by yourself or professionally) to take full advantage of the tremendous power, ease-of-use and functionality of WordPress and how it can be integrated with other services, specifically in areas like SEO, content syndication and analytics.

-(With an expertly configured WordPress website or blog, all you have to do is publish great content regularly to bring more web traffic!)
+(With an expertly configured WordPress blog, all you have to do to start driving traffic is add content regularly!)

-Once you have your WordPress site expertly configured and fully set up, all you then need to do to automatically generate more traffic is publish content on a regular basis.
+Once your WordPress site has been expertly configured and fully set up, all you need to do is publish content on a regular basis to bring more web traffic organically.

-As outlined in Part 1 of this article series, the components of the automated website traffic machine are as follows:
+As outlined in Part One of this article series, the components of this automated traffic blueprint are as follows:

 - Setup